- Home

 Risks of oesophageal surgery

-As with any major surgery, oesophageal surgery has risks.
-These may include infection, bleeding, blood clots, damage to nearby organs, leaking from the connections between the oesophagus and stomach or small bowel, pneumonia and paralysis of the vocal cords.
-Some people may experience an irregular heartbeat, but this usually settles within a few days.
-Narrowing of the oesophagus from surgical scars (known as oesophageal stricture) can make it difficult to swallow.
-Your doctor may perform a procedure to stretch the walls of the oesophagus (dilatation).
-Some people need to have only one dilatation, others need many.
-Your surgeon will discuss these risks with you before surgery, and you will be carefully monitored for any side effects.
+As with any major surgery, oesophageal surgery has risks and side effects.
+These may include infection, bleeding, blood clots, damage to nearby organs, leaking from the joins between the oesophagus and stomach or small bowel, pneumonia and voice changes.
+Some people may have an irregular heartbeat, but this usually settles within a few days.

 View the Cancer Council NSW editorial policy.